Skip to content

 Links

 Add these at the end of your message so it’s clear what action you’d like members to take.
-Don’t include any links to speaker’s LinkedIn profiles.
+E.g. please respond to this survey by {date}.
+And please don’t include any links to speaker’s LinkedIn profiles.

 Spelling and grammar